Sunday, November 17, 2019

 Mass protests in Ekaterinburg — Russia’s fourth-largest city — forced local authorities to shelve plans to build a major new Russian Orthodox cathedral on the site of a popular park.
 Construction of a sprawling rubbish dump for Moscow’s waste in forests close to Arkhangelsk on Russia’s northern coast has also been delayed after protests.
 Then, in June, investigative journalist Ivan Golunov, was detained on drugs charges he said had been fabricated to prevent him releasing reports into police corruption.
 He was released, the charges thrown out and two senior Moscow police chiefs were sacked.

 “We see a growing sense of fearlessness,” a senior foreign diplomat in Moscow says.
-“Instead of specifics, increasingly there is a sense of injustice...now its the principle that is upsetting them.”
+“Instead of specifics, increasingly there is a sense of injustice . . . now it’s the principle that is upsetting them.”

 The heavy-handed police treatment in Moscow illustrates the lack of alternative levers available to the Kremlin, as trust in Mr Putin falls to a six-year low.